 3. You have no idea what you want to do.
 Even women who live in affluent households come to a point where they would like to make some money “of their own”.
 That’s great, but money alone cannot sustain your interest in working.
 If your brain knows you don’t have to work, your heart won’t be in any old job.
 When you work you want both green dollars and what I call “psychic dollars”—the compensation you get from intellectual stimulation, sincere interest in a company or industry, the ability to contribute and make a difference and an overall sense of fulfillment.
 If you rush toward a job without careful thought and research, initial excitement will wear off and you’ll feel like a circle in a square.

-When women start to feel restless—or they’ve tired of endless hours on the volunteer track—a return to work can be a refreshing and productive change.
-But it’s not the answer for everyone and the timing needs to be right.
+When women realize that they truly want or need to work, the timing needs to be right.
 In more than a decade of helping women onramp, I’ve seen many women rush into the workforce and out again—wishing they had taken the time to think carefully and plan. –KAS

 Like this post?
 Please click “like” below and take one minute–literally–to sign up to be an official 9 Lives subscriber here!Tags: career, child care, financial security, job search, Moms return to work, women